-We inform parents if their child's behaviour is regularly unkind to others, fails to meet the standards we expect of them or if their child has been upset.
-In all cases we deal with challenging behaviour at the time.
-We may ask parents to meet with staff to discuss their child's behaviour, so that if there are any difficulties, we can work together to ensure consistency between home and the nursery.
+We inform parents if their child's behaviour is regularly unkind to others or if their child has been upset.
+In all cases we deal with behaviour that challenges in nursery at the time.
+We may ask parents to meet with staff to discuss their child's behaviour, so that if there are any difficulties, we can work together to ensure consistency between their home and the nursery.
 In some cases, we may request additional advice and support from other professionals, such as an Educational Psychologist.

-Through partnership with parents and formal observations, we make every effort to identify any behavioural concerns, triggers and the causes of that behaviour.
-To support this process, ABC observation forms are completed (Antecedents, Behaviour, Consequences).
+Through partnership with parents and formal observations, we make every effort to identify any behavioural concerns triggers and the causes of that behaviour.
+To support this process, trigger observations TRUST Forms are completed (Triger, Response, Understanding the need, Support Required, Time to Reflect).
 From these observations and discussions, we will implement an individual behaviour support plan.